mgravell/DraftBlogs/Pipelines/SortOf.md

 We've seen performance range from 17 seconds for LINQ, 8 seconds for the 3 basic sort APIs, then 4 seconds for our dual array sorts, 3 seconds for the indexed sort, and finally 2.5 seconds with our hacked and debased version.

 Not bad for a night's work!

+All the code discussed here is [avaiable on github](https://github.com/mgravell/SortOfProblem).